RDeRenzi/mujpy/README.rst

 A Python MuSR data analysis based on classes, with a graphical interface designed for jupyter, released under the MIT licence.

 v.
 2.0.alpha major refactoring.
+See _version.py for more recent version details.
 For the time being works only via python3 scripts (see example test.py) and jupyter-lab notebooks
 (mudash is broken).
 Once cloned, run test.py, or::

   jupyter-lab